mIIrko/ebut/README.md

 * GRANT ALL PRIVILEGES ON * . * TO 'manager';

 ##### SQL Data
-* additional suppliers are available in /install/ebus_add.sql
+* additional supplier are available in /install/ebus_add.sql

 _______________